erikdubois/Ultimate-Linux-Mint-17.3/README.md

 	- ./update-to-the-last-stable-3.19.8-kernel-vx.sh
 	- ./update-to-the-last-stable-4.3-kernel-vx.sh

-The only reason is that my hardware, the nvidia driver and kernel 4 are not compatible at the time of writing.

 Do not forget to type "./" in front of the name.

 You can run any of these scripts by downloading the zip file from github.
 Go to the download folder and right-click to Extract here.